jbtobar/jbtobar.github.io/README.md

 It is accessible via RPC at [blocks.maia.live](http://blocks.maia.live/)

-### Krypton

-Krypton is one of the leading incubator firms focusing on blockchain technology.
+### Fundraising Contracts with Digital Arbitration

-For them I designed smart contracts that allow a project to raise money in stages and resolve disputes between investors and the company via a process of digital arbitration.
+I designed and built smart contracts that allow a project to raise money in stages and resolve disputes between investors and the company via a process of digital arbitration.

 This means that an entrepreneur anywhere in the world - a coffeemaker in Ecuador - could raise money from anyone else in the world to open another coffee shop, and the lenders would be protected because the money would only be given to the coffeemaker if certain criteria is met.
 Any lender can dispute whether the criteria is met and a pool or arbiters capacitated to resolve would be chosen at random to vote.